-The CDC has warned that people who smoke may be a higher risk for COVID-19 infections1.
+The CDC has warned that people who smoke are at higher risk for COVID-19 infections1.
 Some research has also shown that people who smoke and develop COVID-19 infections are at greater risk of serious complications, including death.6

 Lung Disease.
 Scientists examined 61 studies among patients with Chronic Obstructive Pulmonary Disease (COPD), also known as emphysema.
 These reports showed that individuals with COPD who developed COVID-19 are at increased risk for severe illness including death.5